Chinese farmer who praised lawyers during crackdown on trial

 Chinese farmer who praised lawyers during crackdown on trialNew

-BEIJING (AP) — Defense lawyers say a prominent Chinese pig farmer who was detained after praising lawyers during a crackdown on legal activists by President Xi Jinping’s government has gone on trial on charges including fighting with police and organizing a protest.
+BEIJING (AP) — Defense lawyers say a prominent Chinese pig farmer who was detained after praising lawyers during a crackdown on legal activists is standing trial on charges including fighting with police and organizing a protest.
 Sun Dawu, chairman of Dawu Agriculture Group, is among 20 defendants on trial.
-They were detained after Dawu employees in August 2020 tried to stop a state-owned enterprise from demolishing one of the company’s buildings.
-Defense lawyers said in a written statement that Sun said he is innocent.
+They were detained after Dawu employees in 2020 tried to stop a state-owned enterprise from demolishing one of the company’s buildings.
+Defense lawyers said Sun said he is innocent.
 It said there were “great disputes” over evidence and the law on the trial’s first day.
-Sun publicly praised lawyers who help the public at a time when prominent legal figures have been imprisoned by Xi’s government.
+Sun publicly praised lawyers who help the public at a time when prominent legal figures have been imprisoned by President Xi Jinping’s government.